danthegoodman1/pg_lease/README.md

 Go and Rust package for Postgres lease management package for running a single looping function while a lease is held.

+This is a great building block for distributed systems that need a simple mechanism to coordinate ownership of partitions via a single process making decisions.
+This can then be integrated with `VerifyLeaseHeld` to transactionally verify that the lease is still held when making updates.

+## Architecture

 With the current design, if a worker dies and then restarts, it can actually recover its lease before the timeout!

-## Architecture

 ### Not using LISTEN/NOTIFY